mak687/tunearshad/README.md

 ## IMPORTANT NOTE

-- I added Vendor directory & .env in GIT Repo for plug n play test project although it's not recomended.Because each developer / server using application could require a different environment configuration.
+- I added .env in GIT Repo for plug n play test project although it's not recomended.Because each developer / server using application could require a different environment configuration.
 Furthermore, this would be a security risk in the event an intruder gains access to your source control repository, since any sensitive credentials would get exposed.

 - Currently API is open.
 Authentication is not applied

-- Avatar S3 Image are blocked so i place a logic for displaying other image with those use who've Avatar images.
+- Avatar S3 Image are blocked so i place a logic for displaying Fallback avatar images which is store in employee table.